kitft/funsearch/README.md

 ```
-In here we are searching for the algorithm to find maximum cap sets for dimension 11.
+Here, we are searching for the algorithm to find maximum cap sets for dimension 11.
-You should see output something like
+You should see something like:
 ```
 root@11c22cd7aeac:/workspace# funsearch run examples/cap_set_spec.py 11 --sandbox_type ExternalProcessSandbox --model_name mistral/codestral-latest
 INFO:root:Writing logs to data/1704956206